galaxyproject/training-material/topics/dev/tutorials/tool-generators-advanced/tutorial.md

   - It can quickly turn a working command line script into a working Galaxy tool.
   - It generates tools from information entered on a Galaxy form in the familiar UI.
   - The new tool is installed in the appliance after generation so can be used and explored immediately.
-  - New tools can easily be adjusted as needed by re-running the job that generated the tool and updating the form settings to suit.
+  - New tools can be adjusted as needed by re-running the job that generated the tool and updating the form settings to suit.
-  - Adding a test to the toolshed archive takes a few minutes and is only needed when the new tool is ready to export for sharing.
+  - Adding a test to the toolshed archive takes a minute or so and is only needed when the new tool is ready to export for sharing.
+  - Experimenting with the ToolFactory samples will help acquire insight and skills useful for manual tool building.

 objectives:
  - Further develop your ToolFactory Skills